-In review, PSI claims as their number one mission to “be the leading independent voice for principled science as per the Traditional Scientific Method (TSM)”, which was championed by scientific philosopher Karl Popper.
-The general philosophy of Popper is that scientist should actively attempt to falsify a hypothesis, rather than prove it.
+In review, PSI claims as their number one mission to “be the leading independent voice for principled science as per the Traditional Scientific Method (TSM),” which scientific philosopher Karl Popper championed.
+Popper’s general philosophy is that scientists should actively attempt to falsify a hypothesis rather than prove it.
 The right-leaning American Council on Science and Health has written why this method may not be the best.

 Failed Fact Checks